-As a Drama school rooted in kindness, we chose the Trinity College syllabus because they operate a positive marking system (i.e. they do not deduct points).
+We work in terms (of approx. 10-15 lessons per term) and follow the Trinity College London drama syllabus (which means lessons also include performance and grade exam work).
 On completion of grade exams, pupils receive a certificate and a write up about their performance from the examiner.

 Each term, our lessons are focused around a specific outcome: